jadroman/BookCatalogAspNetWebApi/README.md

   - Go to the folder "Bookcatalog.WebReact" using cmder or powershell
   - Run "npm install" to install the packages
-    - If "unable to resolve dependency tree" error arise, then run "npm install --force"
+    - <strong>If "unable to resolve dependency tree" error arise, then run "npm install --force"</strong>
   - If you didn't already done, open the database and execute the sql script from the folder "doc => updateDatabase.sql"
   - Run "npm start" to run the React app
   - Username and password for the app should be in my cover letter or proposal